27

 The final step is to pick up and hand over the goods.
 Pick-up is the process of taking your imported goods from a temporary storage place, such as a warehouse, terminal or port.

 You must bring import documents and proof of tax payment that you have obtained from the customs office.
-You must also check the condition of your imported goods to ensure that they match your order and that there is no damage or loss.
+You must also check the condition of your imported goods to ensure they match your order and that there is no damage or loss.

 Delivery is the process of handing over your imported goods to the recipient, be it a customer, partner or yourself.